rfong/wasm-tinygo-hello/README.md

 The following instructions assume OSX 10.13+.

-Install Golang (1.13+) and TinyGo if you don't already have them.
+Install Golang and TinyGo if you don't already have them.
 ```
-brew install go@1.13 tinygo
+brew install go tinygo
 ```
+Golang 1.13 is the minimum version needed to support TinyGo.
+Check `go version` to make sure you have it.

 Copy `tinygo`'s version of `wasm_exec.js` into your project root.
 This file must match the binary you use to build your WASM.